Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Mechanisms for Type A Settings

 \begin{proof} \begin{enumerate} \item Suppose for some school $h_j$, $\BStP(h_j) = s_i$ and $\LPSt(h_j) = s_k$ and $h_j$ prefers $s_i$ to $s_k$.
 Then, $s_i$ prefers $h_j$ to $M(s_i)$ and $h_j$ prefers $s_i$ to $s_k$.
 Therefore, $(s_i, h_j)$ is a blocking pair of type 1.
 Next, assume that $(s_i, h_j)$ is a blocking pair of type 1.
 Then, it must be the case that $s_i$ prefers $h_j$ to $M(s_i)$ and $h_j$ prefers $s_i$ to $s_k$, for some student $s_k$ that is assigned to $h_j$.
 Clearly, $h_j$ weakly prefers $s_k$ to $\LPSt(h_j)$.
 Therefore $h_j$ prefers $\BStP(h_j)$ to $\LPSt(h_j)$. \item Both directions follow from the definition of blocking pair of type 2. \end{enumerate} \end{proof}

-The mechanism $\cM_2$ for round $\cR_2$ for $\textsc{$Max_L$}$ in Situation I is given in Figure \ref{alg:S1}.
+The mechanism $\cM_2$ for round $\cR_2$ for $\textsc{$Max_L$}$ in Setting A1 is given in Figure \ref{alg:S1}.
 Step 1 simply ensures that the matching found by $\cM_2$ extends the round $\cR_1$ matching.
-Step 2 defines the Barrier for each school to be $BStP(h_j)$; observe that this could be $\emptyset$.
-Step 3 determines the set $L' \subseteq L$ that can to be assigned schools in a stability-preserving manner and Step 5 computes the school for each student in this subset.
+Step 2 defines the Barrier for each school to be $\BStP(h_j)$; observe that this could be $\emptyset$.
+Step 3 determines the set $L' \subseteq L$ that can be assigned schools in a stability-preserving manner and Step 5 computes the school for each student in this subset.

 \begin{proof} {\em of Theorem \ref{thm:S1}:} Suppose $\Barr(h_j) = s_i$ (or, $\emptyset$).
 Since all students assigned to $h_j$ from $L$ appear before $s_i$ (respectively, $\emptyset$) in $l(h_j)$, therefore by Lemma \ref{lem:blocking}, there is no type 1 (respectively, type 2) blocking pair.
 This establishes the stability of matching $M'$.
 Next, consider a student $s_k \in (L - L')$ and suppose she is assigned to school $h_j$.
 By the definition of $L'$, $h_j$ prefers $\Barr(h_j)$ to $s_k$, therefore, $(\Barr(h_j), h_j)$ form a blocking pair, which is of type 2 if $\Barr(h_j) = \emptyset$ and type 1 otherwise.
 Hence the matching found in round $\cR_2$ is the largest stable extension of $M$.